Cars 3: Voice cast

-Additionally, several drivers and other racing-related personalities from NASCAR made cameo appearances, including Chase Elliott as Chase Racelott, Ryan Blaney as Ryan "Inside" Laney, Bubba Wallace as Bubba Wheelhouse, Shannon Spake as Shannon Spokes, Daniel Suárez as Danny Swervez, Ray Evernham as Ray Reverham, and Mike Joy as Mike Joyride.
-Richard Petty returns in the role of Strip "The King" Weathers, while his son Kyle Petty voices Cal Weathers.
-Humpy Wheeler, Jeff Gordon, and Darrell Waltrip all return from their previous Cars appearances as Tex Dinoco, Jeff Gorvette, and Darrell Cartrip, respectively.
-Paul Newman appears as Doc Hudson through the use of unused audio recordings from the first film.
+Additionally, several NASCAR drivers and other related personalities made cameo appearances, including Chase Elliott as Chase Racelott, Ryan Blaney as Ryan "Inside" Laney, Bubba Wallace as Bubba Wheelhouse, Shannon Spake as Shannon Spokes, Daniel Suárez as Danny Swervez, Ray Evernham as Ray Reverham, and Mike Joy as Mike Joyride.
+Richard Petty reprises his role of Strip "The King" Weathers from the first film, while his son Kyle Petty voices Cal Weathers.
+Humpy Wheeler, Jeff Gordon, and Darrell Waltrip all reprise their roles as Tex Dinoco, Jeff Gorvette, and Darrell Cartrip, respectively, from previous Cars media.
+Paul Newman posthumously appears as Doc Hudson through the use of archived and unused audio recordings from the first film.

 Production

 Development on Cars 3 began in late 2011 after the release of Cars 2, and by March 2014, pre-production on the film was underway.
 In October 2014, Pixar's former chief creative officer John Lasseter revealed at the Tokyo International Film Festival that the film would feature a tribute to Hayao Miyazaki's film The Castle of Cagliostro, in a form of an old Citroën 2CV.

 Prior to the film's release, John Lasseter, who had directed the previous Cars films, stated that the film would have a "very emotional story", similar in tone to the first film.
 Co-writer Kiel Murray, who also co-wrote the original Cars, said of the return to the series' roots, "With these franchises you always want to know who it's about.
 The first movie was about McQueen, and the second movie was a sort of off-ramp to the Mater story.
 We wanted to get back to the McQueen story.
 When we looked at what would be next for him, we wondered what that would be like both as an athlete, and also for what he was dealing with in the rest of his life."

 According to director Brian Fee, the production team did a lot of research, and, while they "looked at athletes in other sports", the team mainly focused on NASCAR racers.
 Fee said that they "even talked to a sports psychoanalyst who explained that many of these drivers can't imagine themselves doing anything else", an idea that resonated with the team.
 Mike Rich said that rookies taking over the sport is a "kind of endless story in sports" and compared McQueen to Wayne Gretzky and Misty May-Treanor as well as many others.
 Fee said that "being a parent became [his] main resource to find and understand the emotion" in the film's storyline.
 Scott Morse, the film's story supervisor, said that he wanted to highlight the film's emotional core and the character's relationships, wanting the film to feel like a sports film while also focusing on McQueen realizing "what their relationship meant to Doc".